-Search warrants-further provisions Schedule 2
+Search warrants-further provisions

-- (2) Every search warrant shall remain in force until it is executed or until it is cancelled by the person or court issuing the same. - (3) A search warrant may be directed to one or more persons and may be executed by all or any one or more of them; - (4) A search warrant directed to any police officer may also be executed by any other police officer whose name is endorsed upon the warrant by the officer to whom it is directed or endorsed. - (5) A search warrant may be executed at any place in the Islands. - 29.
-(1) A court before which a person appears or is brought or is committed for trial may grant the person bail in accordance with the Bail Law (2010 Revision).
+- 28. (1) Every search warrant shall be in the form set out in Schedule 2 and under the hand of the person issuing the same and, when issued by a court, shall bear the seal of such court. - (2) Every search warrant shall remain in force until it is executed or until it is cancelled by the person or court issuing the same. - (3) A search warrant may be directed to one or more persons and may be executed by all or any one or more of them; - (4) A search warrant directed to any police officer may also be executed by any other police officer whose name is endorsed upon the warrant by the officer to whom it is directed or endorsed. - (5) A search warrant may be executed at any place in the Islands.

-Bail 2010 Revision
+Bail

-(2) A court may, by order, confirm or extend the period of bail granted by the court itself or under section 65 of the Police Law, 2010.

-- (3) The Grand Court may in any case and at any stage of a case- - (a) direct that a person be admitted to bail in accordance with the Bail Law (2010 Revision); or - (b) vary any condition or requirement attached to the grant of bail by the Summary Court. - 30.
-(1) As soon as the recognizance, with or without sureties as the case may be, has been entered into, a person admitted to bail under this Code shall be released and if he is in prison the court admitting him to bail shall issue an order of release to the officer in charge of the prison and such officer on receipt of the order shall release him.
+- 29. (1) A court before which a person appears or is brought or is committed for trial may grant the person bail in accordance with the Bail Law (2015 Revision). - (2) A court may, by order, confirm or extend the period of bail granted by the court itself or under section 65 of the Police Law (2017 Revision). - (3) The Grand Court may in any case and at any stage of a case - (a) direct that a person be admitted to bail in accordance with the Bail Law (2015 Revision); or - (b) vary any condition or requirement attached to the grant of bail by the Summary Court.